Storage Solutions That Transformed Our Garage Makeover

 If you haven’t used an item in two years, out it goes to donation if it’s usable, trash if it isn’t.
 That’s our rule anyway.

-The wooden shelves previous owners installed (likely from decades ago by the looks of them) really made no sense and wasted more space than they were worth.
+The wooden wall-mounted shelves previous owners installed (likely from decades ago by the looks of them) really made no sense and wasted more space than they were worth.

 So Robert ripped out every last piece of lumber first (and then we were able to repurpose some of it in our shed for better use).